Open-CMSIS-Pack/devtools/README.md

 As usual, the actual build steps vary by platform.

 - **Linux/MacOS amd64**:\
-    On Linux or MacOS use the following commands.\
+    On Linux or MacOS use the following commands：

     **Note:** If `DCMAKE_BUILD_TYPE` is not selected, the binaries shall build with `Release` configuration: